-The worst case occurs at the lowest output voltage.
-If the input voltage, found in [Equation 8](#), is exceeded, the regulator will skip cycles; thus, effectively lowering the switching frequency.
+If the frequency adjust feature is used, that value should be used for F{sw} .
+Nominal values should be used.
+The worst case is lowest output voltage, and highest switching frequency.
+If this input voltage is exceeded, the regulator will skip cycles, effectively lowering the switching frequency.
 The consequences of this are higher output voltage ripple and a degradation of the output voltage accuracy.